SYYANI/transbot/README.md

 ## License

-RVVSoC is under the [BSD-2-Clause license](https://github.com/SYYANI/transbot/blob/main/LICENSE).
+transbot is under the [BSD-2-Clause license](https://github.com/SYYANI/transbot/blob/main/LICENSE).
 See the [LICENSE](./LICENSE) file for details.